NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Core/1.1.3/Appointment-StandardPattern/Introduction.page.md

 ## Introduction

 There are 4 capabilities that are required surrounding appointments.
-This section will provide information on how to meet them.
+This section will provide information on how to meet them using the Appointment Resource.

 * The ability to book an appointment.
 * The ability to cancel an appointment.